 From Sisters, take Highway 242 west towards McKenzie Pass.
 Follow 242 for 1.2 miles until you see the signs for Pole Creek Trailhead on NF-15 on the left.
 Make the left and follow the gravel road.
 There will be a few spur roads kicking off of the main one, but it should be fairly easy to follow it for the 10 miles to Pole Creek Trailhead.

 Passes: A Northwest Forest Pass is required at this trailhead.
 A free, self-issue wilderness permit is required upon entering the wilderness.
-Beginning in 2021, a Central Cascades Wilderness Overnight Permit will be required to camp in this area between the Friday before Memorial Day and the final Friday of September.
+A Central Cascades Wilderness Overnight Permit will be required to camp in this area June 15th and October 15th.
 The permits will be available from recreation.gov and will go on sale in early April.
-The day-use permit is not required from this trailhead.

 Dogs: Allowed and must be on leash or under voice command at all times.

 Open Season: Higher elevation trails usually melt off sometime in July and remain open until the first snow falls.

 Bugs: Mosquitos can be bad during the melt season, usually June-July, then will mostly clear up moving into August.